Marco-Masera/compint_quarto/README.md

 A *feature* can be any arbitrary function computed on the state of the game or on part of it.

-The first try involved a GA where both the features and the weights used to compute the reward function were dinamically learned.
+The first try involved a GA where both the features and the weights used to compute the reward heuristic were dinamically learned.
 The number of features was fixed (N) but the algorithm could change which boxes of the chessboard were included in each feature and what function the feature would use.
 The weights were contained in an NxN matrix, associating a weight to each pair of features that could activate together.
 This solution did not work and after many generations the algorithm could not provide better results compared to a pure random guess.

 The second version involves a vector of pre defined features, and the learning process would only change the vector of corresponding weights.